BaseMax/windows-linux-file-downloader-c/README.md

 # Windows/Linux File Downloader in C

-This repository contains a simple C program that demonstrates how to download a file over HTTP from a server using sockets.
+A C program that demonstrates how to download a file over HTTP from a server using sockets.
 The program is cross-platform, working on both Windows and Linux systems.

 ## Features